History of the Sheriff's Office

 Clearly, the Sheriff is the only viable officer remaining of the ancient offices, and his contemporary responsibility as conservator of the peace has been influenced greatly by modern society.
 As the crossbow gave way to the primitive flintlock, and the flintlock to the colt.45, the sheriff is not unaccustomed to change.
 But now, perhaps more than ever before in history, law enforcement is faced with complex, moving, rapid changes in methodology, technology, and social attitudes.
 As Thomas Jefferson wrote in his "The Value of Constitutions," The Office of Sheriff is the most important of all the executive office of the county."

 The Office of Sheriff in Texas was created by the Texas Constitution.
 History indicates in 1827, Stephen F. Austin requested at received authorization for establishment of Constitutional Government in his colony.
 The first sheriff in Texas was then appointed in 1828.
 There are 254 counties in Texas and each county has a Sheriff.
 By statutes, the sheriff is a Texas Peace Officer, a conservator of the peace, enforces the criminal laws of the State of Texas, and is responsible for the county jail, bail bonds, civil process, and security of the courts.
 In some small counties the Sheriff is also the tax collector.
 Texas Sheriff's are elected to office and serve for a four-year term.
 The sizes of Texas Sheriff's Offices are as diverse as the population of the counties.

 In 1885, when 300 people were living in the area, the Texas Legislature established Midland County from lands previously assigned to Tom Green County, and the county was organized later that same year.
-The town of Midland, originally named Midway, to suggest its place on the Ft.
-Worth - El Paso railroad line, became county seat.
-The following is a list of the Sheriff's elected in Midland County from the past to the present:
+The town of Midland, originally named Midway, to suggest its place on the Fort Worth - El Paso railroad line, became county seat.
+View a photo gallery of Midland County Sheriffs.